 Learn the basics at Learning Abroad 101 & create your traveler profile on ViaTRM

-Students should create a traveler profile on our online travel software, ViaTRM .
+Students should create a traveler profile on ViaTRM .
 After creating a profile, students can answer program matching questions that will identify initial program options to best fit their goals and needs.

-Global Guides are also available to talk with interested students 1-3pm Monday-Thursday in the Learning Abroad office.
-T hey are an excellent resource for students who are not sure how to decide on a program or who want first-hand information about a particular program or geographical location.
-Visit the Global Guides webpage for bios of each Global Guide, their office hours schedule, and more information .
+Walk-in advising is an excellent resource for students who are not sure how to decide on a program or who want first-hand information about a particular program or geographical location.
+Visit the Global Guides webpage for bios of each Global Guide and more information.

 Start your program search & find classes to fit your degree